-Our constitutions say that some people decide what our rules, called laws, will be.
-They are the people in the Legislative Branch of the government.
-In Colorado, these people are called state legislators.
+Our constitutions say that some people in one part of the government decide what our rules, called laws, will be.
+They are the people in the Legislative Branch of the government, and they are called legislators.

-Other people in our government are the ones who make sure those rules are followed.
+Other people in another part of our government are the ones who make sure those rules are followed.
 They are the people in the Executive Branch of the government.
-In Colorado, the governor is the head of the Executive Branch of our government.
+The head of our Colorado Executive Branch is the governor.

 A third group of people in our government decides who is right when people get into disagreements about what the rules mean.
 They are the people in the Judicial Branch of the government, and they are called judges or justices.
-I was Colorado's chief justice for 12 years, and I worked in the Judicial Branch of our government for 23 years.
+I was Colorado's chief justice for 12 years, and I worked in the Judicial Branch of our state government for 23 years.